RajKumaar123/rajkumaar123/README.md

 ## 🧠 Professional Summary – AI/ML, LLMs, and Generative AI

-Engineering Manager & AI/ML Developer with 14+ years of experience in banking, analytics, and enterprise-grade automation.
+AI/ML Engineer with 14+ years of experience in banking, analytics, and enterprise-grade automation.
 I’ve spent the last 6+ years solving real-world problems using deep learning, LLMs, and computer vision — from smart document QA and chatbot systems to secure image generation and anomaly detection.

 Specialized in building explainable, ethical, and inclusive AI systems with a strong focus on NLP for low-resource Indian languages and scalable deployment using open-source tools.